SharePoint Dependency Injection Approach

 The context factory now serves as a single place where all dependencies are wired up, and the framework is now able to instantiate custom contexts without being aware of any feature provider implementation.

-0 Response to “SharePoint Dependency Injection Approach”
+One Response to “SharePoint Dependency Injection Approach”

 Leave a Reply